Ramat David Airbase: Gallery

 After the Israeli Declaration of Independence on 14 May 1948 and the start of the First Arab–Israeli War the next day, the base was temporarily maintained by the RAF to cover the withdrawal of British forces from Palestine.
 On 22 May 1948, the Royal Egyptian Air Force attacked the base, mistakenly believing it was now an Israeli controlled airbase.
 In a series of three attacks, several aircraft were destroyed or damaged, a hangar was destroyed, and four British airmen were killed.
 In the further course of the fighting, five Egyptian fighter planes (all British made) were shot down.
 The British were furious with their allies.
-A short time later the base was taken over by the Israel Defense Forces (IDF).
+A short time later the base was indeed taken over by the Israel Defense Forces (IDF).

 Ramat David IAF Base

 Over time, the Airbase was expanded to the main base of IAF operations north of Israel in Syria and Lebanon.

 The 69 Squadron "Hammers" with three decommissioned B-17 Flying Fortress bombers smuggled from the US to Israel in 1948 was initially stationed here.
 This was done by the help of Charles Winters, a Miami businessman who was imprisoned for this and was posthumously pardoned by President George W. Bush in 2008.

 The 103 Squadron "Elephants" with three DC-3 Dakota and one Douglas DC-5 transport aircraft was initially stationed here also, but both squadrons (69 and 103) were relocated to other Israeli bases in the following years.

-The future Israeli president Ezer Weizman (1924–2005) was base commander at Ramat David in the 1950s before he finally took over command of the IAF.
-In 2011 the base' Wing 1 there was named after him (see photo in gallery below).
+The future Israeli president Ezer Weizman (1924–2005) was squadron and base commander at Ramat David in the 1950s before he finally took over command of the IAF.
+In 2011 the base' Wing 1 there was named after him (see photos in gallery below).